-Initiative 5 - Private Oyster Lease Rehabilitation (POLR) Program were compensated to perform one or more approved actions to help rehabilitate oyster resources on their private leases.
+Initiative 5 - Private Oyster Lease Rehabilitation (POLR) Program

+This program was instituted after Hurricanes Katrina and Rita (2005) and was successful in assisting leaseholders to restore oyster productivity on their private leases.
+Private oyster leaseholders were compensated to perform one or more approved actions to help rehabilitate oyster resources on their private leases.
 Participants could be reimbursed for the purchase and placement of cultch material and/or spat-on-shell onto their leases.
 Encouraging the placement of spat-on-shell on top of the cultch material could help reduce industry reliance on a natural spat set and, at the same time, decrease the reliance on the public oyster seed areas of Louisiana, providing the oyster industry with options on how to successfully raise marketable oysters.
 The state will consider an outreach program whereby existing and/or new industry members can be educated on this technique and be provided with resources to assist in transitioning into this new type of oyster production.